valory-xyz/open-autonomy/docs/price_oracle_intro.md

    is reset.

 8. `ResetAndPauseRound` <br/>
-   A round that updates some period state data before going to the `FinishedTransactionSubmissionRound`.
+   A round that updates the `SynchronizedData` to allocate a new period before going to the `FinishedTransactionSubmissionRound`.

 9. `FinishedTransactionSubmissionRound` <br/>